Latuda

 Dystonia

-Following is a list of adverse reactions reported by patients treated with LATUDA at multiple doses of ≥ 20 mg once daily during any phase of a study within the database of 2905 patients.
+Following is a list of adverse reactions reported by adult patients treated with LATUDA at multiple doses of ≥ 20 mg once daily within the premarketing database of 2905 patients with schizophrenia.
 The reactions listed are those that could be of clinical importance, as well as reactions that are plausibly drug-related on pharmacologic or other grounds.
-Reactions listed in Table 6 or those that appear elsewhere in the LATUDA label are not included.
+Reactions listed in Table 16 or those that appear elsewhere in the LATUDA label are not included.
 Although the reactions reported occurred during treatment with LATUDA, they were not necessarily caused by it.

 Reactions are further categorized by organ class and listed in order of decreasing frequency according to the following definitions: those occurring in at least 1/100 patients (frequent) (only those not already listed in the tabulated results from placebo-controlled studies appear in this listing); those occurring in 1/100 to 1/1000 patients (infrequent); and those occurring in fewer than 1/1000 patients (rare).